ibbles/LearningUnrealEngine/AI Task.md

 Abort paths should end with a `Finish Abort` node.

 Tasks end with Finish Execute.
-Has a success boolean output.
+Has a success Boolean output.

 Tasks contains variables.
 A special variable type is `Blackboard Key Selector`.